tigerfarm/arduino/Altair101/asm/p4kBasic/README.md

 ----------------------------------------------------------------------------------
-# Running 4K Basic on the Altair101a
+# Running MITS Altair 4K Basic on the Altair101a

 I found a de-assembled listing of 4K Basic which is the assembler program Bill Gates, Paul Allen, and another wrote.
 It's the first Microsoft software product.